searchisko/elasticsearch-river-remote/README.md

 Space key is passed to the "List documents" operation so remote system can return documents for given space.

 This operation is optional, `remote/spacesIndexed` configuration parameter can be used to define fixed set of space keys if you do not want to read them dynamically.

-If your remote system do not support Space concept, you can define `remote/spacesIndexed` with one value only representing all documents.
+If your remote system do not support Space concept, you can define `remote/spacesIndexed` configuration with one value only representing all documents, and then ignore `spaceKey` request parameter for next operations.

 ####List Documents
-This operation is used by indexer to obtain documents from remote system and store them into search index.
+This operation is used by indexer to obtain documents from remote system for one space and store them into search index.
+You can use one of three modes depending on your remote system API capabilities.

+##### List Documents mode `simple`
+You can use this mode if your remote system API has no capability for other modes or always returns reasonable amount of data.
+"List Documents" operation is called only once per indexing in this case and it is expected it return all documents.

+Incremental update is not possible in this mode, full update is performed always.

+Operation MUST accept and correctly handle these request parameters if provided by indexer:

+* `spaceKey` - remote system MUST return only documents for this space key (always provided by indexer)

+##### List Documents mode `pagination`
+You SHOULD use this mode if your remote system API list operation supports pagination to restrict number of documents returned from one call of this operation (ideal number is between 10 and 100 documents).
+Indexer calls list operation multiple times and sets `startAtIndex` request parameter accordingly to obtain all available documents.

+Incremental update is not possible in this mode, full update is performed always.

+Operation MUST accept and correctly handle these request parameters if provided by indexer:

+* `spaceKey` - remote system MUST return only documents for this space key (always provided by indexer)
+* `startAtIndex` - remote system MUST return only documents matching previous criteria, and starting at this index in result set (0 based, always provided by indexer).

+Operation MUST return these results:

+* `documents` - list of documents with information to be stored in search index reflecting `startAtIndex` param.
+Unique identifier must be present in the data for each document.
+* `total count` - total number of documents for indexing.
+Use of this feature is optional, if provided then indexing finishes when given number of indexed documents is reached.
+  If not used then indexing is finished when `documents` list is empty.

+##### List Documents mode `updateTimestamp`
+This is most advanced mode which allows to do incremental updates to decrease load on your remote system.
+You SHOULD use this mode if your remote system API list operation supports both filtering and ordering by 'last document update' timestamp.
 Number of documents returned from one call of this operation is not restricted, but ideal value is between 10 and 100 documents.
 Indexer calls the operation multiple times and sets request parameters accordingly to obtain all necessary documents for both full and incremental update.

 Operation MUST accept and correctly handle these request parameters if provided by indexer:

 * `spaceKey` - remote system MUST return only documents for this space key (always provided by indexer)
-* `updatedAfter` - remote system MUST return only documents updated at or after this timestamp (whole history if not provided by indexer)
+* `updatedAfter` - remote system MUST return only documents updated at or after this timestamp (whole history if this param is not provided by indexer)
-* `startAtIndex` - remote system MUST return only documents matching previous two criteria, and starting at this index in result set.
+* `startAtIndex` - remote system MUST return only documents matching previous two criteria, and starting at this index in result set (0 based).
    Support for this feature by remote system is optional, and is used only if remote system is able to return "total" count of matching documents in response.

-If your REST API list operation do not support filtering by date of last update and returns reasonable amount of data, then you can set `remote/simpleGetDocuments` to `true`.
-"List Documents" operation is called only once per indexing in this case.

 Operation MUST return these results:

 * `documents` - list of documents with information to be stored in search index.
-Unique identifier and 'last document update' timestamp must be present in data.
+Unique identifier and 'last document update' timestamp must be present in the data.
 Returned list MUST be ascending ordered by timestamp of last document update!
-* `total count` - total number of documents matching request search criteria (but response may contain only part of them).
-Use of this feature is optional, some bulk updates in remote system may be missed if not used (because pooling is based only on updated timestamp in this case).
+* `total count` - total number of documents matching space and timestamp criteria (but given response may contain only part of them).
+  Use of this feature is optional, some bulk updates in remote system may be missed if not used (because pooling is based only on updated timestamp only in this case).
 If used then remote system MUST handle `startAtIndex` request parameter.

 ####Get Document Details
-This operation may be optionally used by indexer to obtain details for one document.
+This operation may be optionally used by indexer to obtain details for each indexed document.
 Is used when "List Documents" operation do not provide all information necessary for indexing.
 This operation is called once for each item from list returned from "List Documents" call.
-Note that this type of indexing requires lots of remote system calls, so for performance it is better to return all necessary data directly in List Documents" response.
+Note that this type of indexing requires lots of remote system calls, so due performance reasons it is better to return all necessary data directly in List Documents" response if possible.

-URL for each item must be provided in data returned from "List Documents" operation, or have to be constructed from identifier provided there.
+URL for each item MUST be provided in data returned from "List Documents" operation, or have to be constructed from document identifier provided there.

 Data returned from this call are stored into document structure under `detail` key, so you can map them into search index then.

 ###Remote system API clients
-You can use some clients provided by river to use distinct remote system access technology and protocols, or you can create a new one by implementing [`org.jboss.elasticsearch.river.remote.IRemoteSystemClient`](/src/main/java/org/jboss/elasticsearch/river/remote/IRemoteSystemClient.java) interface.
+You can use remote API clients provided by the river to use distinct remote system access technology and protocols, or you can create a new one by implementing [`org.jboss.elasticsearch.river.remote.IRemoteSystemClient`](/src/main/java/org/jboss/elasticsearch/river/remote/IRemoteSystemClient.java) interface.

 #####GET JSON remote system API client